MnSykia/Chain-Recovery/README.md

 # ChainRecovery
 ### A Blockchain-Powered Lost & Found System

 ChainRecovery is a modern lost and found platform that uses blockchain to make the recovery process more transparent, secure, and trustworthy.
-Instead of relying on centralized records that can be modified or lost, every important action—from reporting an item to verifying ownership—is recorded on-chain.
+Instead of relying on centralized records that can be modified or lost, every important action is recorded on-chain.

 The project was built with **Next.js**, **Tailwind CSS**, **Ethers.js** and **Solidity**.